AVGVSTVS96/react-shiki/package/README.md

 > [!WARNING]
 > This package is still a work in progress, it is not yet recommended for production use.
+Contributions are welcome!
+My goal is to eventually build this out as a drop in replacement for `react-syntax-highlighter`

 # 🎨 [react-shiki](https://react-shiki.vercel.app/)